jon-takagi/CS389HW1/README.md

 This graph was generated with the command `gnuplot make.plot`, which uses the data in `results.dat` as input.
 My C++ code outputs the buffer size in KB (using integer division for legibility) and the fastest average time to read per byte in nanoseconds as a tab separated value.
 Piping the output (or copying it from the terminal) into a text file creates input that gnuplot can understand.

-Using the linked values, I calculated the expected average time as described in Part 3, these results are shows as `expected.dat`.
+Using the linked values, I calculated the expected average time as described in Part 3, these results are shown as `expected.dat`.
 Both values are plotted below.

 ![Expected, Measured Avg Runtimes](../master/graph2.png)